Local development with Catalyst

 diagrid dev scaffold

-This command produces the file dev-<project-name>.yaml
+This command produces a dapr multi-app run file with the name dev-<project-name>.yaml

 DAPR_API_TOKEN: <appid-api-token>